muzixing/SR-MPLS-Path-Segment/draft-ietf-spring-mpls-path-segment.md

 be classified into Passive, Active, and Hybrid measurement.
-Since Path Segment is encoded in the SR-MPLS Label Stack as shown in Figure 1, existing implementation on the egress node can be leveraged for measuring packet counts using the incoming SID (the Path Segment).
-A different scheme such as carrying such identifier after the bottom of the label stack may require new implementation.
+Since Path Segment is encoded in the SR-MPLS Label Stack as shown in Figure 1, existing implementation on the egress node can be leveraged for measuring packet counts using the incoming SID (the PSID).

 For Passive performance measurement, path identification at the measuring points is the pre-requisite.
 Path Segment can be used by the measuring points (e.g., the ingress and egress nodes of the SR path or a centralized controller) to correlate the packet counts and timestamps from the ingress and egress nodes for a specific SR path, then packet loss and delay can be calculated for the end-to-end path, respectively.

 Path Segment can also be used for Active performance measurement for an SR path in SR-MPLS networks for collecting packet counters and